Frontend Development Introduction for AI Era

 console.log(add(1, 2)); // 3

-ES Modules import loads modules asynchronously.
-This is better for browsers, because files are downloaded from the network.
-The import statement must be at the top of your file, not inside functions or if statements (but you can use dynamic import: import() as a function).
+ES Modules's import is asynchronous.
+It works better in the browser (files come from the network).
+The import statement must be at the top of the file, not inside statements or functions (but you can use dynamic import with import() function).

-In the future, ES Modules will replace CommonJS and become the official JavaScript module system.
+In the future, ES Modules will replace CommonJS and become the main module system in JavaScript.

 TypeScript vs JavaScript

 TypeScript is a superset of JavaScript.
-It adds a type system to JavaScript, which helps you find type errors during development and makes your code better.
+It adds a static type system to JavaScript, so you can find type mistakes while coding and improve code quality.

-TypeScript code will be converted to JavaScript before running, because browsers and Node.js only understand JavaScript.
+But TypeScript needs to be converted to JavaScript to run, because browsers and Node.js only understand JavaScript.

 function add(a, b) {